tingyuyang/StudyBuddy_WebProject/README.md

 # StudyBuddy
-Help the users to find a study body
+Help the users to find a study buddy
 ## Function Display:
 * User login page
 >